NCAS-CMS/cfa-conventions/source/cfa.md

   finds most preferable.
 If a fragment has fewer versions than others then the trailing dimension must be padded with missing values.

-* A fragment stored in the parent file is represented by a missing value in conjunction with a non-missing value in the corresponding location of the `address` variable.
+* A missing value in conjunction with a non-missing value in the corresponding location of the `address` variable indicates that the fragment is stored within a file shared by the dataset containing the aggregated variable.
 If there is a trailing dimension then all of that dimension must comprise missing values.

-* A fragment that is assumed to contain wholly missing values, and so has no external files nor exists in the parent file, is indicated by a missing value in conjunction with a missing value in the corresponding location of the `address` variable.
+* A fragment that is assumed to contain wholly missing values, and so has no file representation, is indicated by a missing value in conjunction with a missing value in the corresponding location of the `address` variable.
 If there is a trailing dimension then all of that dimension must comprise missing values.

 `format`